Nasim227/CSE327_Group-6/README.md

 <p class=MsoNormal style='text-align:justify;line-height:150%'>With this
-platform, customers can browse the latest collections, filter clothes by style or brand, compare products and complete secure purchases — all from one place.
+platform, customers can browse the latest collections, filter clothes by style or brand, compare products and complete secure purchases Â— all from one place.
 For the business, it reduces manual work, minimizes errors, and keeps sales and inventory data organized in real time.<o:p></o:p></p>